mll-lab/holidays/README.md

 ### Custom Holidays

 You can add custom holidays by registering a method that returns a map of holidays for a given year.
+Set this up in a central place that always runs before your application, e.g. a bootstrap method.

 ```php
 use MLL\Holidays\BavarianHolidays;